 - if in any portion of slot of the SCG,

-the UE reduces transmission power in any portion of slot of the SCG so that in any portion of slot , where and are the linear values of the total UE transmission powers in subframe of the MCG and in slot of the SCG in frequency range 1, respectively.
-PP
+the UE reduces transmission power by the minimum possible amount in slot of the SCG so that in any portion of slot , where and are the linear values of the total UE transmission powers in subframe of the MCG and in slot of the SCG in frequency range 1, respectively.
+NR transmission may be dropped completely only if PSCG(i2) would need to be reduced by more than RRC configured parameter XSCALE dB in order to keep P MCG(i1)+PSCG(i2) from exceeding PEN-DC_Total in any portion of slot i2.